Egg Roll in a Bowl

 Step Two: Brown the Turkey

 Briefly heat one teaspoon of oil in a large skillet over medium-high heat.
-Once heated, add in the ground turkey and cook, breaking up into bite-sized pieces as it browns.
+Once heated, add in the ground turkey and cook, breaking it up into bite-sized pieces as it browns.

 If there's excess grease, remove the skillet and drain it off.
 But with lean turkey, you likely won't need to.